Pipeline to Get 1D Spectra from Raw Data (IRD Stream)

 This concludes the data reduction process!

-See TUTORIAL: Output Spectra page for detailed explanations of output spectra.
+See Output Spectra and Overview of Output Files for detailed explanations of output spectra.